adelomana/stagona/README.md

 # stagona
-Teaching materials for quantitative analyses of single cell transcriptomes.
-Two examples in melanoma and glioblastoma.
+Teaching materials for quantitative analysis of single cell transcriptome profiles.
+One case on melanoma and another one in glioblastoma.